0xprahadeesh/rashmi/README.md

 # rashmi
-The program is all about text to speech so i made this for my entertainment maybe at future it will upgraded
+The program is all about text to speech so i made this for my entertainment maybe at future I will upgraded

 ENTERTAINMENT
   *telling jokes